universal-ctags/ctags/docs/man/ctags.1.rst

 	and a brief message describing what action is being taken for each file considered by ctags.
 Normally, ctags
-	does not read command line arguments until after options are read from the configuration files (see "`FILES`_", below) and the CTAGS environment variable.
+	does not read command line arguments until after options are read from the configuration files (see "`FILES`_", below).
 	However, if this option is the first argument on the command line, it will take effect before any options are read from these sources.
 The default is ``no``.